Author Archives: robsworkshop

 The rear mats even cover the hump!
 That great…

 But I will try.
-There’s still a few things on the list… but let’s not rush into it.
-I did take the tailgate handle apart ( I know how ).
+There’s still a few things on the list, and I’m finding more… but let’s not rush into it.
+One more thing I did take the tailgate handle apart ( I know how ).
 Cleaned and lubricated and it works great.
-There’s protection that blackens the plastics on the rear parts.
+There’s protection product that blackens the plastics on the rear parts.
 It’s a nice contrast with the white.

 I’ve got two days till the seat cover comes so I’ll work on the hitch and the spare tire mechanism.
 And the (hopefully) final assembly of the side hatches.
 Also paint the bottom of the doors.

 Yeah!
 This time it works, and looks close to factory.. , So far so good..
 Much stronger than my first attempt.
-As for the spare tire lowering mechanism… I’ll need the tools for an auto wrecker.
+As for the spare tire lowering mechanism… I’ll need the tools from an auto wrecker to make that work.
 That means today is hitch painting day.
-Done ! and the bottom of the door too.
+Done !
+And paint the bottom of the doors too.
 It’s taking a while to work through the list..
 Meanwhile the hitch is all painted up nice, and I use some undercoat spray on other bits under the rear.

 2006 Chevy Avalanche Z71 Page 2